 The MinutePitch Competition in October offers participants an easy way to get started and test business ideas without having to develop written business models or plans.
-The deadline for this year's application is October 17 by 11:59 pm.

 The Seed Pitch Competition in November challenges and rewards participants for taking the first steps toward building their business model and forming their elevator pitch.
 In this round, teams must convince the judges why they need money to move forward with their venture.
 Teams will also get valuable feedback from the judges.
 The money awarded to each team will vary and reflect progress of venture.
-The deadline for this year's application is November 14 by 11:59 pm.

 The Innovation Challenge Semi-Final Round in March is a closed-door competition that emulates an investor boardroom experience.
 Selected teams present their business concepts to a panel of judges and compete for a slot in the final competition.
-The deadline for this year's application is February 3 by 11:59 pm.

 History of the UMass Innovation Challenge